Definition of Humor

 Examples of Humor in Literature

-Example #1: Pride and Prejudice (By Jane Austen)
+Example #1: Pride and Prejudice By Jane Austen

 Jane Austen’s novel Pride and Prejudice is one of her most popular works.
 Throughout the entire novel, Jane Austen uses humor.
 She presents a very hilarious scene between Mr. and Mrs. Bennet.
-Mrs. Bennet endlessly breaks down and makes complaints for her husband’s lack of understanding her nerves, and then he responds by saying:
+Mrs. Bennet endlessly breaks down and makes complaints about her husband’s lack of understanding of her nerves, and then he responds by saying:

 “You mistake me, my dear.
 I have a high respect for your nerves.
 They are my old friends.
 I have heard you mention them with consideration these twenty years at least.”